OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/README.md

 # OSNW-WPF-Custom-Dialog-Models
-This repository is intended to have two projects.
+This repository has two distinct projects.
 One is a model to create a DLL containing one or more custom WPF dialogs.
 The other is to create a WPF application, or other assembly, that consumes a custom dialog.
 The model application also includes a local custom dialog.